maplant/al-jabr/README.md

 * orthonormal (rotation) matrices: `Orthonormal`

-`aljabar` supports Vectors and Matrices of any size and will provide implementations for any mathematic operations that are supported by their scalars.
-Additionally, aljabar can leverage Rust's type system to ensure that operations are only applied to values that are the correct size. `aljabar` can do this while remaining no-std compatible.
+`al-jabr` supports Vectors and Matrices of any size and will provide implementations for any mathematic operations that are supported by their scalars.
+Additionally, al-jabr can leverage Rust's type system to ensure that operations are only applied to values that are the correct size. `al-jabr` can do this while remaining no-std compatible.

-`aljabar` relies heavily on unstable Rust features such as const generics and thus requires nightly to build.

-For more information and a guide on getting started, check out the [documentation](https://docs.rs/aljabar/).
+For more information and a guide on getting started, check out the [documentation](https://docs.rs/al-jabr/).

 ## Cargo Features

-* The `mint` feature (off by default) adds a dependency to the [mint](https://crates.io/crates/mint) crate and provides support for converting between aljabar types and mint types.
+* The `mint` feature (off by default) adds a dependency to the [mint](https://crates.io/crates/mint) crate and provides support for converting between al-jabr types and mint types.
 * The `serde` feature (off by default) adds serialization/deserialization support from the [serde](https://crates.io/crates/serde) crate.
 * The `rand` feature (off by default) allows you to create random points, vectors, and matrices by sampling from a random number source.
 * The `swizzle` feature (off by default) enables [swizzle](https://en.wikipedia.org/wiki/Swizzling_(computer_graphics)) functions for vectors.